crazybruce-bowen/Building_NeuralNetwork/README.md

 # Building_NeuralNetwork

-Describe how to build basic NeuralNetwork on Numpy, Tensorflow and Pytorch
+It's a basic project to describe how to build basic NeuralNetwork on Numpy, Tensorflow and Pytorch

 Project is building... ...